Chapter 5 / 40

 This rule exists for four reasons, each sufficient on its own.

 First, the schema is opaque.
 Sodiwin runs on Pervasive SQL with an entirely internal schema.
-Seventy targeted searches during Week 1 found zero matches for Sodiwin table names anywhere outside the vendor’s customer base.
-The table definitions are whatever Christian Semat and his successors have written, and they can change without notice.
+Early reconnaissance found zero matches for Sodiwin table names anywhere outside the vendor’s customer base — the table definitions are vendor-internal and can change without notice.
 Depending on a schema you cannot read is a guaranteed way to lose a week to a silent rename.

 Third, the contract is cleaner.
 Treating Sodiwin as a black box forces a written data contract with Florian instead of a dependency on internal schema knowledge.
 The contract: these 21 files, this format, this schedule, this failure mode.
 When Florian ships a schema change, he ships a new column, not a surprise — and when Sodimo asks for a new field, the request is specific and actionable.